ahmadspm/Nuero-RAG-GRAPh-CPS-Intelligence-Modelling/code/README.md

 Please note that the components of this project are not directly connected in real time, as the language model and the knowledge base are hosted on different devices.

-The outputs from `base_llm` and `llm_fine_tune` are generated Cypher queries, which are saved as CSV files.
+The outputs from `base_llm` and `fine_tuned_model/llm_fine_tune` are generated Cypher queries, which are saved as CSV files.
 These CSV files are then imported into Neo4j for execution.

 If any generated queries fail to execute, they are stored separately.
 The corresponding questions are then processed using embeddings to identify similar nodes within the knowledge graph.